 The above explanation is why you need to understand the math behind commercial real estate.
 It’s how the REITs make money in real estate, and you can too.
 You need to understand the numbers.

 Beware of the Negative CAP rate

 Because of CAP rate compression, which I will explain shortly, it is possible to have a negative CAP rate.

 I’ve seen many situations where real estate listing agents purposely withhold some important numbers in the expenses, and ultimately the CAP rate calculation, which, if added in, will result in a negative CAP rate.

 In the example I provided above, the CAP rate was 6% (or income of $60,000).
-Let’s say the building was in a low CAP rate environment, like Toronto, San Francisco, or New York (which also has low CAP rates) and the CAP rate was 2% (yes, there are many buildings with CAP rates that low), leaving the building with a profit of 2%.
+Let’s say the building was in a low CAP rate environment, like Toronto, San Francisco, or New York (which also has low CAP rates) and the CAP rate was 2% (yes, there are many buildings with CAP rates that are low), leaving the building with a profit of 2%.
 The PRO Forma CAP rate is 1.8%.

 Now, let’s say the listing agent left off maintenance fees, which isn’t uncommon, and perhaps repairs and maintenance.
 The income could be negative.